anjanasilva/AJ-CSV-to-DataTable/README.md

 This plugin utilizes some excellent open source scripts, functions and images whose creators deserve to be recognized.

 1. Shaun Scovil, for inspiring me through his [CSV to Sortable] Plugin.
-2. World renowned [DataTables Library] by Alan.
+2. World renowned [DataTables Library] by Allan.
 3. V.Krishn wrote a handy [PHP function] that enables users of PHP < 5.3 to utilize the `str_getcsv()` function that powers this plugin.

 [CSV to Sortable]: https://wordpress.org/plugins/csv-to-sorttable/